-Originally found in South Africa, the Ornithogalum caudatum also known as (Ornithogalum longibracteatum) has become popular, thanks to its unique characteristics.
+Originally found in South Africa, the Ornithogalum caudatum also known as (Ornithogalum longibracteatum, Ornithogalum bracteatum, and Albuca bracteata) has become popular thanks to its unique characteristics.

 This fascinating plant is easy to grow.
-Its thick succulent roots help retain water and doesn’t face any significant diseases or pests.
+Its thick succulent roots help retain water and don’t face any significant diseases or pests.

 Where Did The Name ‘Pregnant Onion” Come From?